Reviews You Can Rely On

 What's the Best Value?

-At the other end of the spectrum are the high-end computers you'd expect to see dominating the value discussion.
-It's hard to compete against the top-scoring Garmin Edge 840 and Edge Explore 2.
-Both models are spec'd out with features and are hard to beat on reliability for the price.
+At the other end of the spectrum are the high-end computers you'd expect to see dominating the performance discussion, but you might question their place in a conversation about “great value”.
+However, it's hard to compete against the top-scoring Garmin Edge 840 and Edge Explore 2, even with the higher price tag.
+Both models are spec'd out with more features compared to others in their price range, and this might be interesting to more experienced riders.
 The value difference between the two comes down to what you need your computer to do.
 The Edge 840 is unmatched for workout metrics and training plans, but you'll pay dearly for it.
-Meanwhile, the Edge Explore 2 can track everything you need and has excellent navigation features, but it leaves out some workout and training details that some may love.
-It comes down to finding what works best for your riding.
+Meanwhile, the Edge Explore 2 can track everything you need and has excellent navigation features, but it lacks some workout and training details.

 Ease of Use

-Several factors were considered when testing and rating ease of use, including charging and battery life, user interface (touchscreen, buttons, display), startup time, screen navigation, ease of uploading workouts to web-based tracking services, and smartphone app and integration.
-Of all these factors, user interface and ease of navigation are the most important.
-Below is a breakdown of each area and an analysis of product performance based on our tests.
+Ease of use is a combination of several factors, and we assess things like charging and battery life, user interface, startup speed, screen navigation, and the simplicity of uploading workouts to online tracking platforms.
+We also assessed smartphone app integration and connectivity.
+Of all these elements, user interface and ease of navigation are the most important when you are on the road (or trail).
+Below is a detailed breakdown of each area along with our analysis of how each product performed during testing.

 User Interface

-When we say interface, we mean the user's method of interacting with the device.
-Are buttons used, a touchscreen, or both?
+When looking at user interface, a few key things make all the difference.
+Are there physical buttons, a touchscreen, or both?
 What is the display size, what info does it show, and is it easy to read?
-How easy is it to navigate through menus and functions?
-Our highest scoring products are the ELEMNT Bolt V2 and the Garmin Edge 840.
-On the Edge 840, you can use the physical buttons or the touchscreen to do everything you need.
-For the ELEMNT Bolt V2, it's all buttons, all the time.
-These buttons are intuitive and have a user-friendly layout that makes them easy to use while riding.
+How intuitively can you navigate through menus and functions?
+We like the UX of both the ELEMNT Bolt V2 and the Garmin Edge 840 for their inclusion of physical press buttons, which prevents wet weather from glitching a touchscreen-only interface.
+On the Edge 840, you can use the physical buttons or the vibrant color touchscreen to do everything you need.
+In contrast, the ELEMNT Bolt V2 is all buttons, all the time.
+However, the buttons' function, quantity, and layout are excellent, making navigation simple and intuitive, even while riding.

 bike computer - the edge 840 boasts 7 physical buttons, letting you control...